 Prior to 1961 and beginning in 1920, there were two Rides that performed in various parts of Canada and the US.
 One Ride was based in Rockcliffe, Ontario and the other in Regina, Saskatchewan, occasionally with other Rides trained for local performances.

 Training of the Ride would alternate annually between the two training centres located in Regina and Ottawa.
 Riding was part of basic training of recruits until 1966.

 In 1937, Assistant Commissioner S. T. Wood headed the RCMP contingent at the coronation of King George VI.
 Assistant Commissioner Wood was impressed with how the red tunics were more significantly emphasized on the Riders in the Household Cavalry who were on black horses.
 When Wood became Commissioner in 1938, he ordered the RCMP to purchase only black horses, however, it soon became apparent that the RCMP would need to establish their own breeding program

 The horses are predominantly thoroughbreds, although In March 1989, black Hanoverian broodmares and stallions were purchased to further supplement and improve our stock's bloodlines in relation to colour, substance and conformation.
 Hanoverians also have two predominant black lines in their breed, which benefits the bone structure and size.
-They are quiet by nature, almost lethargic, so crossing them with Thoroughbreds produces a well tempered horse with the desired confirmation.
+They are quiet by nature, almost lethargic, so crossing them with Thoroughbreds produces a well tempered horse with the desired conformation.

 We currently have one stallion that is a registered and licensed Hanoverian.
 To be a licensed Hanoverian, the horse has to undergo a rigorous testing period (100 days).